Hidden Gem: Importing CF Admin settings in ANY release via 'import wizard', even AFTER installation

 - if there are any errors (or you may wonder if there are) with the import, see the migration.log and migrationexception.log files in the CF logs folder)

-It really is that easy, and it's documented in the "Installing CF" manual.
-Here are links for the 3 recent releases.
+It really is that easy (though I add some gotchas to beware, below).
+And the simple process is documented in the "Installing CF" manual.
+Here are links for past and recent releases.

-(The steps have not really changed much in recent releases, but watch out that they are mistaken in the CF10 and above versions of the docs below in referring to the "new" server's path as "cf_webapp_new_installation_root_directory/WEB-INF/cfusion/lib".
-In 10 and above, that should be "cf_webapp_new_installation_root_directory/cfusion/lib", or change cfusion to your instancename if using instances.):
+(The steps have not really changed much in recent releases, but watch out if any may refer to the "new" server's path as "cf_webapp_new_installation_root_directory/WEB-INF/cfusion/lib".
+In 10 and above, that should be "cf_webapp_new_installation_root_directory/cfusion/lib".
+And change cfusion to your instancename if using instances.):

 - CF10 docs admin import page